Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

 Secondly, $\textsf{\textup{Delay}}_{j}$ does not have a closed-form analytic expression.
-While it is natural to try to model the full problem as one large mixed-integer program (MIP), the delay functions inherit a queuing structure from the set of jobs.
-Incorporating this structure would require many new variables and constraints, and the resulting formulation would be prohibitively difficult to solve.
-On the other hand, for a fixed choice of the staffing vector $y$, we can evaluate each $\textsf{\textup{Delay}}_{j}(y)$ during a discrete-event simulation of the job queue.
-The usual approach in the literature is to solve an easier problem which approximates the queuing structure, and then to use simulation modelling to evaluate the actual delay associated with one or more solutions.
-Naturally this comes at the expense of an optimality guarantee.
-Simulating the performance of every feasible solution is clearly a bad idea, but thanks to the monotonicity property, the output of one simulation provides useful lower bounds on the performance of other solutions.
-This motivates us to consider a Benders decomposition approach instead.
+It is possible to model the full problem as a single integer program, but incorporating the queuing structure of the delays requires a large number of new variables and constraints, and the resulting model is (as we will see) prohibitively difficult to solve.
+On the other hand, for a fixed choice of the staffing vector $y$, we can evaluate each $\textsf{\textup{Delay}}_{j}(y)$ during a discrete-event simulation (DES) of the job queue.
+A common approach is to solve an easier problem which approximates the queuing structure, and to use simulation modelling to evaluate the actual delay associated with one or more solutions.
+Simulating the performance of every feasible solution is clearly impractical, but thanks to the monotonicity property, the output of one simulation provides useful lower bounds on the performance of other solutions.
+These observations motivate us to consider Benders decomposition.